hectorLop/hectorlop.com/content/blog/sagemaker_build_docker.md

 ENTRYPOINT [ "python3", "/opt/ml/code/train.py" ]
 ```

+- `FROM nvidia/cuda:11.0-runtime-ubuntu20.04` defines a ubuntu image with `cuda:11.0`.
+- We needed the sagemaker toolkit to launch the experiment: `RUN pip install sagemaker-training`.
+- `ENTRYPOINT [ "python3", "/opt/ml/code/train.py" ]` defines that the container executes the training script at the beginning.

-## Building and pushing the training image to AWS ECR.
+## Push the image to AWS ECR.

-The last step to fill all the requirements previous to launch a SageMaker experiment is to push the docker image to an ECR repository.
+The next step is pushing the image to an ECR repository.
+I have created a bash script to automatize this process.

-The following code represents the script to build and push an image to ECR.
-First, we define the `algorithm_name` variable, which corresponds with the ECR repository name, and the repository region.
-Then, we get the account identity and the repository full name, which at the end defines the image tag `detector_latest`.
+- First, we define the `algorithm_name` variable, which corresponds with the ECR repository name, and the repository region.
+Then, we get the account identity and the repository full name.
+Besides, we need to define an image tag, in this case it is `detector_latest`.

-Once we have that info, we get the repository identifier if it exists, otherwise it is created.
-Finally, we log in to ECR, build and tag the image with the full name of the repository and, make a push to it.
+- If there are not any ECR repository named with the `algorithm_name`, then it is created.
+- Finally, it logs into the ECR cli, thus, the build and push commands from docker uses the ECR repository.

 ```bash
 algorithm_name=waste_training
 region=eu-west-1